COVID-19 Return to Campus Plan

 - Upon submission of your report, you will receive an email with directions provided by the TCC Public Health Team within 24 hours.
 The directions provided are based on recommendations from the Tulsa Health Department and the Centers for Disease Control and include the dates you should not attend class on campus.
 After you are notified, your professors will receive an email from TCC Public Health informing them of the dates you will be absent from class.
 If you test positive for COVID-19, TCC will cooperate with the Tulsa Health Department in its contact tracing efforts.

 - Please work remotely with your professors to ensure, when possible, that you stay on track and meet the learning outcomes designed for the courses you are taking.
 Your professors will be updated on any changes that occur with your attendance, when applicable.
 Your professors are also aware that information pertaining to your health concern should remain confidential.
 If you have any further questions, you are always welcome to email our TCC Public Health Team at PublicHealth@tulsacc.edu.

-4. Masks and Face Coverings for Employees and Students
+3. NEW - Masks and Face Coverings are not required for Employees and Students

 - Social Distancing refers to keeping a distance of at least 6 feet between individuals.
 According to the Centers for Disease Control (CDC), it is one of the most effective methods of avoiding infection and reducing the spread of COVID-19.

 - Social distancing requirements apply in all workplace settings on campus, as well as in public settings, common areas, and shared spaces on campus.

 - When in public settings, common areas, and shared spaces on campus such as classrooms/lecture halls, labs, areas of ingress and egress, food courts, libraries, and break rooms - individuals must maintain a physical distance from others of at least six feet.

 - Employees should continue to maintain social distance standards in their work space and add additional measures recommended below:

 - staggered breaks or shifts